-- Complete an application for admission and, if desired, apply for financial aid. - Send an official high school transcript or GED score report to the Admissions and Records Office. - 3.
-Complete the placement exam, COMPASS. - Meet with an advisor/counselor to select classes and complete the registration process.
+- 1. Complete an application for admission and, if desired, apply for financial aid. - 2.
+Send an official high school transcript or GED score report to the Admissions and Records Office. - 3.
+Complete the placement exam, COMPASS. - 4.
+Meet with an advisor/counselor to select classes and complete the registration process.

-For Additional Program Information Contact the Welcome Center welcomecenter@sandburg.edu (admissions@sandburg.edu) 309.345.3500 below)
+For Additional Program Information Contact the Welcome Center welcomecenter@sandburg.edu (admissions@sandburg.edu) 309.345.3500 http://catalog.sandburg.edu/academicinformation/ #graduation_policies_and_procedures